-Session 2) Then the following week, the mother, Client A is seen about the child in treatment, Client B.
+Session 2) The following week, the mother, Client A is seen about the child in treatment, Client B.

-Session 3) Then the next day, Client B is seen individually.
+Session 3) The next day, Client B is seen individually.

-Session 4) And a final week later, the mother, Client A, decides that she needs to seek out therapy as well and sees the therapist about her own treatment needs.
+Session 4) A week later, the mother, Client A, decides that she needs to seek out therapy as well and sees the therapist about her own treatment needs.

 How to Bill These Family Therapy Sessions

 Session 1: We use billing code 90847 for family therapy with the patient (Client B) present.
-We then use Client B’s information when filing the claim, including their diagnosis code.
+Use Client B’s information when filing the claim, including their diagnosis code.

 Session 2: We use billing code 90846 for family therapy with the patient (Client B) not present.
-We use Client B’s information and diagnosis code when filing out the claim form.
+Use Client B’s information and diagnosis code when filing out the claim form.
 We may want to add additional diagnoses here as we learn more about the treatment situation.

 Session 3: We use billing code 90837 here for treatment with the client, Client B. Even if this client is seeking therapy about their family issues, they are seeking individual therapy.
 Use Client B’s information on the claim forms too.

 Session 4: We are also using billing code 90837 for the new client, Client A, as Client A is now requesting their own treatment (about their family issue).
-We would use Client A’s information and diagnosis when filing this form.
+Use Client A’s information and diagnosis when filing this form.